Armed Forces (album): Legacy

 Hinton argues that Armed Forces marked the end of the angry persona of Costello's early works, although Thomson cites Get Happy!! as the first step away from the persona.
 Bruno saw the songs on Get Happy!! as a response to the events of the Armed Funk tour.
 Despite the tour's initial impact on him, his career recovered from the incident.
 He later reflected: "Some of the highly charged language may now seem a little naive; it is full of gimmicks and almost overpowers some songs with paradoxes and subverted clichés piling up into private and secret meanings.
 I was not quite 24 and thought I knew it all."
 Although he continued to reference aggressive and fascist themes in his lyrics, including on his 2020 album Hey Clockface, David A. Graham of The Atlantic argued that "he has never written another record so searing in its combination of romantic and political fury as Armed Forces."
-Graham further contended that the fascist elements described on Armed Forces were still alive in America during the presidency of Donald Trump, writing: "More than four decades after its release, Armed Forces feels more frighteningly vital and relevant than ever."
+Graham further contended that the fascist elements described on Armed Forces were still alive in America during the first presidency of Donald Trump, writing: "More than four decades after its release, Armed Forces feels more frighteningly vital and relevant than ever."